computationalstylistics/computationalstylistics.github.io/_projects/20_biliogr-style.md

 csl: digital_humanities_abstracts.csl
 ---

+## Introduction

 Here's the content of my paper with some bibliographic references [@JoyceLetters1957] that will then be rendered according to the style definition.
+The References section will be appended automatically to the end of the resulting file -- be it PDF, HTML, or whatever you define.

+## Conclusions

+The conclusions will be added later.

 ```

+Actually, most of the pages on this CSG website have been authored using the above technology.
+E.g. this [blog post](https://computationalstylistics.github.io/blog/imposters/) is a good example.